John Tanton

 John Hamilton Tanton (February 23, 1934 – July 16, 2019) was an American ophthalmologist, white nationalist, and anti-immigration activist.
 He was the founder and first chairman of the Federation for American Immigration Reform (FAIR), an anti-immigration organization.
 He was the co-founder of the Center for Immigration Studies, an anti-immigration think tank; and NumbersUSA, an anti-immigration lobbying group.

+In addition, Tanton was the founder and president of the first Planned Parenthood in northern Michigan, and was the co-founder and president of the Audubon Society's Petoskey chapter.

 He was chairman of U.S. English and ProEnglish.
 He was briefly President of Zero Population Growth.
 He was the founder of The Social Contract Press, which published a quarterly journal of nativist and white nationalist writers called The Social Contract until the fall of 2019.
 He founded the pro-eugenics organization Society for Genetic Education.

 Early life and career

 John Hamilton Tanton was born February 23, 1934 in Detroit, Michigan.
 In 1945, he moved with his family to a farm northeast of Bay City, Michigan, on which his mother had been raised and on which he worked.
 His mother was a fundamentalist Christian, a member of the Evangelical United Brethren Church.
 In his youth he played baseball and football.

 He studied medicine.
 Tanton graduated with a bachelor's degree in chemistry from Michigan State University in 1956, received an M.D. from the University of Michigan in 1960, and received an M.S. in ophthalmology from the University of Michigan in 1964.
 Tanton ran an ophthalmology practice in Petoskey, Michigan.